 Life lesson: Accept yourself and others as individuals

 Jung’s attempts to explain the unconscious mind are demonstrated in his soul archetypes.
 Here, Jung makes you reflect on a deeper part of your personality that many people get a glimpse of, but think little of it.
-Other reader will find that soul archetypes are a dominant character trait.
+Other readers will find that soul archetypes are a dominant character trait.

 Also known as ‘the explorer’, the anima explains female qualities in men.
 You have a desire to find yourself in something through exploration so not afraid to try new things or places.
 The creative feminine quality in you is searching for an authentic and fulfilling experience.
 You bore easily.
 When the feminine qualities are awake in man, you have the desire to touch, see, smell, hear and fee.
 When the anima is balanced, the man is in touch with his emotions and tender towards others, compassionate and intuitive.
 When unbalanced, you are opinionated, moody and more likely to experience a string of turbulent relationships.